 The full language of the proposed change can be found under bill #574 of the current legislative session.
 We are grateful to Representative Rielly for his work on this and to co-sponsor Senator Grohoski, as well as House co-sponsors, Representatives Ankeles, Doudera, Hepler, and Jauch.
 As the composition of our coastal communities and the status of our fisheries continue to change, passing this legislation will be an essential part of protecting the last 20 miles of Maine’s working waterfront.

-Stay tuned for updates on this bill.
+This bill was signed into law on May 8, 2023.
 For additional reading on the importance of working waterfronts to fishermen and communities as well as the challenges they are facing, please see the Maine Coast Fishermen’s Association’s 2020 report “The State of Maine’s Working Waterfronts,” the Island Institute’s 2021 report “The Critical Nature of Maine’s Working Waterfronts and Access to the Shore,” and Maine Coast Fishermen’s Association 2023 “Working Waterfront Inventory Report & Template” or press release.